-The close proximity of Downtown hotels makes getting attendees around a breeze, as the compact area is easily—and entertainingly—walkable.
+The close proximity of Downtown hotels makes getting attendees around a breeze.
+The area is compact, entertaining and walkable.

-From superstars such as Cher and Gwen Stefani, global icons often make Las Vegas their home via residences at top venues.
-Add to this the acrobatic magic of the many Cirque du Soleil productions and touring headliners at venues such as T-Mobile Arena and you have a readymade group event that just may be a bucket list item for many attendees.
+From superstars such as Katy Perry and John Legend to Sting and Carrie Underwood, global icons often make Las Vegas their home via residences at top venues.
+Add to this the acrobatic magic of the many Cirque du Soleil productions and touring headliners at venues such as T-Mobile Arena and Allegiant Stadium and you have a ready-made group event that’s bucket list worthy.

 Other major Las Vegas sports draws include:

-Esports is also throwing down its marker in Las Vegas, with Luxor’s 30,000-square-foot HyperX Esports Arena thrilling viewers with a 50-foot LED video wall and getting them close to the action with telescopic seating
+Esports is also throwing down its marker in Las Vegas.
+Luxor’s 30,000-square-foot HyperX Esports Arena thrills viewers with a 50-foot LED video wall, getting them close to the action with telescopic seating.

-Major new hotel and convention projects are set to transform the Las Vegas meetings and conventions scene once again with mammoth projects that include:
+Major new hotel and convention projects have transformed the Las Vegas meetings and conventions scene once again, with mammoth additions that include:

-- The expansion of the Las Vegas Convention Center
+- The West Hall expansion at the Las Vegas Convention Center

-- Resorts World Las Vegas, a three-hotel combination that is expected to offer more than 100,000 square feet of meeting space when it opens at the end of 2020
+- Resorts World Las Vegas, a three-hotel combination that offers more than 100,000 square feet of meeting space.

-- The retro-chic Circa Las Vegas, bringing fresh excitement to Downtown as the first new-build hotel there since 1980
+- The retro-chic Circa Las Vegas, bringing fresh excitement to Downtown––the first new-built hotel in the area since 1980.

 10. The Las Vegas Convention and Visitors Authority Is Your Partner

-The LVCVA is a world-class CVB befitting a destination that was built for visitors.
-LVCVA services provided to meetings and conventions planners include:
+The LVCVA is a world-class organization, befitting a destination that was built for business travelers.
+Support for meeting and convention planners includes:

 - Lead distribution